lespicker/tachyons-one-page-scroll/content/events/2019-03-21-digital-printing-bh.md

 readerbg: bg-white-40
 aliases:
 ---
 In this presentation I cover a wide range of topics from why bother to print in today's age, a practical explanation of color management, and how to achieve the best results on today's  printers.
 I showcase sample mounted prints, both B&W and color and discuss how they were made, from capture to print.
-This presentation is co-sponsored by Moab Fine Art papers.
+This presentation is co-sponsored by Moab Fine Art papers and X-Rite.

 More details coming soon on the [B+H Event Space site](https://www.bhphotovideo.com/find/EventSpace.jsp)